Completing a stock transfer form

-Enter ‘Nil’ as the consideration if you do not give any payment for the shares.
+- Enter ‘Nil’ as the consideration if you do not give any payment for the shares.
 If you give consideration other than in money for the shares, state what you have given.

-If the transfer is exempt from Stamp Duty, or no chargeable consideration is given for the transfer, you need to complete one of the certificates on the back of the stock transfer form.
+- If the transfer is exempt from Stamp Duty, or no chargeable consideration is given for the transfer.
+You need to complete one of the certificates on the back of the stock transfer form.
 You need to complete a different certificate depending on what you paid for the shares.

-You should complete certificate 1 if consideration you give for the shares is £1,000 or less; the transfer does not form part of a larger transaction or series of transactions where the total exceeds £1,000.
+- You should complete certificate 1 if the consideration you give for the shares is £1,000 or less; the transfer does not form part of a larger transaction or series of transactions where the total exceeds £1,000.

-No certificate is neededwhen no consideration is given for the shares or if you’re claiming relief from Stamp Duty.
+- No certificate is neededwhen no consideration is given for the shares or if you’re claiming relief from Stamp Duty.

-When you email your stock transfer documents to be processed you must pay the correct amount of Stamp Duty, this may include penalties and interest payments.
+- When you email your stock transfer documents to be processed you must pay the correct amount of Stamp Duty.
+This may include penalties and interest payments.
 If you’re not sure of the amount to pay you can ask HMRC for their opinion on the amount due in your email.

-How to get your form stamped
+How to get a stamp on your form

-Due to the temporary measures put in place to stop the spread of coronavirus (COVID-19), you should only email an electronic copy of your stock transfer form or instrument of transfer (for example, a scanned PDF) to HMRC at email@example.com.
+- Due to the temporary measures put in place to stop the spread of coronavirus (COVID-19), you should only email an electronic copy of your stock transfer form or instrument of transfer (for example, a scanned PDF) to HMRC at email@example.com.

-You must also include electronic versions of any agreement and supporting documents if HMRC has given a formal opinion or adjudication on how much Stamp Duty you should pay.
+- You must also include electronic versions of any agreement and supporting documents if HMRC has given a formal opinion or adjudication on how much Stamp Duty you should pay.

-You can also email an electronic version of form SH03 to notify HMRC of the purchase of own shares by a company at firstname.lastname@example.org.
+- You can also email an electronic version of form SH03 to notify HMRC of the purchase of own shares by a company at firstname.lastname@example.org.

-If you have already posted your instruments you should resubmit your notification electronically and include the details of any payments you have made in respect of that notification.
+- If you have already posted your instruments you should resubmit your notification electronically.
+And include the details of any payments you have made in respect of that notification.
 If you do not resubmit your notification electronically, your instruments will not be assessed or returned to you until temporary coronavirus (COVID-19) measures end.

 Errors that cause delays or rejection of the application

-- consideration value is not shown on the form – remember that if shares are given as consideration you’ll need to give the value of the shares
+- Stamp Duty is not rounded up to the nearest £5 on each document consideration value is not shown on the form – remember that if shares are given as consideration you’ll need to give the value of the shares

 What happens next

-Once HMRC has checked the form and confirmed receipt of payment they will send you a letter that will confirm receipt of Stamp Duty, detail the transactions we are confirming receipt for and the reference codes, give assurance that HMRC will not pursue a penalty against the Registrar for registering the new ownership of the shares
+- Once HMRC has checked the form and confirmed receipt of payment they will send you a letter that will confirm receipt of Stamp Duty, detail the transactions we are confirming receipt for and the reference codes, give assurance that HMRC will not pursue a penalty against the Registrar for registering the new owner of the shares

 - You must send it to the registrar of the company you have bought shares in along with the stock transfer form and share certificate.
 The registrar will then issue you with your own share certificate.
 If you’re submitting a form SH03 to Companies House, you should include a copy of the letter with the certificate.